michaelfreeman0629-collab/enterprise-helpdesk-active-directory-lab/README.md

 ## Overview

 This project simulates an enterprise Windows environment for a fictional company, King Angel Productions.

-I built a Windows Server domain controller, configured Active Directory Domain Services (AD DS) and DNS, created an organizational structure for multiple departments, provisioned domain users, implemented security groups, joined a Windows 10 workstation to the domain, and configured role-based access to shared company resources.
+I built a Windows Server domain environment, configured Active Directory Domain Services (AD DS) and DNS, created an organizational structure for multiple departments, provisioned domain users and security groups, joined a Windows 10 workstation to the domain, configured role-based access to company resources, implemented Group Policy, and performed common Help Desk troubleshooting tasks.

-The purpose of this lab is to demonstrate hands-on skills used in Help Desk, IT Support, Active Directory administration, identity and access management, Windows administration, networking, and troubleshooting.
+The purpose of this lab was to develop and demonstrate hands-on skills used in Help Desk, IT Support, Active Directory administration, Identity and Access Management (IAM), Windows administration, networking, access control, troubleshooting, and PowerShell.

+---

 ## Skills Demonstrated